FirehoseWeekend/install-guide/mac.md

 You  most likely already have a version of Xcode on your maching.
 Search in your applications folder to double check, but it's best if you upgrade to the latest version:
 --> Get it from itunes: https://itunes.apple.com/us/app/xcode/id497799835?mt=12

+--> Read this tutorial Step 1 for any trouble with XCode: http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/

 ###RVM###
 Why: It will help you manage all the different versions of Ruby and Rails and make your life easy.
 So get this one right, since it's kind of important.